 Youth Pride

-Youth Pride wouldn’t be complete without the Resource Village featuring dozens of community service organizations, police, paramedics, the fire department, teachers and more all there to share information and fun activities in support of those who identify as 2SLGBTQI+, their friends, family and allies.
+And a huge thnk you to all the volunteers and community partners — we couldn’t do it without you!
+Youth Pride 2025 was our best event yet, with a day packed full of amazing entertainment, and great information at the Resource Village featuring dozens of community service organizations, police, paramedics, the fire department, teachers and more all there to share information and fun activities in support of those who identify as 2SLGBTQIA+, their friends, family and allies.

-Other activies include:
+Other activies included:

 Living Room Community Art Studio